Doran-Penner/quarto-thesis/devnotes.md

 - hit render to render, menu next to it for html/pdf note on this: not a great way to see the preface/abbreviations... we should really find a better way to do that

+It's kinda awkward to have the config split between `_quarto.yml` and `index.qmd`... can we consolidate it, or at least make a reasonable split?